-2.5.189 SFTWDOWN
+2.5.263 SFTWDOWN

-A Software Download in Progress alarm occurs when the TCC2/TCC2P is downloading or transferring software.
+A Software Download in Progress alarm occurs when the TCC2/TCC2P card is downloading or transferring software.

-If the active and standby TCC2/TCC2Ps have the same versions of software, it takes approximately three minutes for software to be updated on a standby TCC2/TCC2P.
+If the active and standby TCC2/TCC2P cards have the same versions of software, it takes approximately three minutes for software to be updated on a standby TCC2/TCC2P card.

-If the active and standby TCC2/TCC2Ps have different software versions, the transfer can take up to 30 minutes.
+If the active and standby TCC2/TCC2P cards have different software versions, the transfer can take up to 30 minutes.
 Software transfers occur when different software versions exist on the two cards.
-After the transfer completes, the active TCC2/TCC2P reboots and goes into standby mode after approximately three minutes.
+After the transfer completes, the active TCC2/TCC2P card reboots and goes into standby mode after approximately three minutes.